jugmac00/til/vs_code/delete-complete-lines-with-search-replace.md

 Now, that I switched to VS Code, I want to get rid of actually 821 `# noinspection` annotations :-)

-A simple search for `# noinspection.*` and a replacement with basically *nothing* would work, but would leave many newlines.
+A simple search for `# noinspection.*` and a replacement with basically *nothing* would work, but would leave behind many blank lines.
 And then `flake8` would complain.

 ## simple solution